 The Monitoring Working Group builds persuasive evidence for ESCR advocacy, for the purpose of ensuring that States and other key actors act in accordance with their human rights obligations.
-It does so by facilitating mutual learning, knowledge-sharing, and access to innovative tools and resources which enable an assessment of the extent of human rights compliance in practice.
-Read more…
+It does so by facilitating mutual learning and knowledge-sharing, deepening critical analysis and coordinating collective action to advance the realization of human rights in practice.

 Stay updated: Our listserv updates subscribers about monthly online discussions, monitoring-related news and the new additions to our Resource Library.
 We welcome you to join the listserv by filling out the sign-up form here.

 Keep us updated: Please use the hashtag #ESCRmonitoring to help us spotlight monitoring-related news, blogs, projects or resources.
 We would be also pleased to hear thoughts and feedback about how our posts might be relevant to the work that you carry out.

 Join the Working Group: Membership in the Working Group is a unique way to lead and shape debate in the areas of ESCR monitoring.
 Please note that subscription to the listserv does not automatically register you as a member of the Working Group.
 If you would like to join the Monitoring Working Group, kindly submit this short online form.

 The Monitoring Working Group is composed of approximately 40 NGOs, networks, individual advocates and academics from Africa, Asia and the Pacific, Europe, Latin and North Americas, working towards effective monitoring of economic, social and cultural rights through using a variety of innovative tools, methods and approaches.
 The Working Group is guided by the members of the Steering Committee listed below.
 For a complete list of the ESCR-Net members participating in the Monitoring Working Group, please click here.
 For more information or any questions, please contact the ESCR-Net Secretariat at email@example.com.